syncfusion-content/asp.net-core-docs/aspnet-core/Maps/Customization.md

 * `fill` - It is used to set the fill color of the shapes in the map.
 * `stroke` - It is used to set the border color of the shape in the map.
-* `strokethickness` - It is used to set the border thickness of the shape in the map.
+* `strokeThickness` - It is used to set the border thickness of the shape in the map.
-* `Highlightcolor` - It is used to set the mouse hover color for shapes in the map.
+* `HighlightColor` - It is used to set the mouse hover color for shapes in the map.
 * `HighlightBorderWidth` - It is used to set the mouse hover border width for shapes in the map.
-* `Selectioncolor` - It is used to set the selection color for shapes in the map.
+* `SelectionColor` - It is used to set the selection color for shapes in the map.

 The above properties of `ShapeSettings` are applied only when `Autofill` property value is false.
 By map, `Autofill` property value is false.